WARP-LAB/WARP-GUIDES-WEBPACK/05-babel/readme.md

 ## Tree shaking

 Reenable `UglifyJsPlugin`.
-Build project production and look for `I am simple helper A` and `I am simple helper B` in compiled `assets/index.hash.js`.
+Build project testing and look for `I am simple helper A` and `I am simple helper B` in compiled `assets/index.hash.js`.

 `helperB` is present although we explicitly imported and used only `helperA` in `index.js` (make sure that you have `drop_console: false` in `uglifyOptions`).